apache/doris/docs/documentation/en/administrator-guide/load-data/routine-load-manual_EN.md

 # Routine Load

-Routine Load provides users with a function to automatically import data from a specified data source.
+The Routine Load feature provides users with a way to automatically load data from a specified data source.

-This document mainly introduces the realization principle, usage and best practices of this function.
+This document describes the implementation principles, usage, and best practices of this feature.

-## Noun Interpretation
+## Glossary

 * FE: Frontend, the front-end node of Doris.
 Responsible for metadata management and request access.
-* BE: Backend, Doris's back-end node.
+* BE: Backend, the backend node of Doris.
 Responsible for query execution and data storage.
-* Routine LoadJob: A routine import job submitted by the user.
+* RoutineLoadJob: A routine load job submitted by the user.
-* Job Scheduler: Import job scheduler routinely for scheduling and splitting a Routine LoadJob into multiple Tasks.
+* JobScheduler: A routine load job scheduler for scheduling and dividing a RoutineLoadJob into multiple Tasks.
-* Task：RoutineLoadJob 被 JobScheduler 根据规则拆分的子任务。
+* Task: RoutineLoadJob is divided by JobScheduler according to the rules.
-* Task Scheduler: Task Scheduler.
-It is used to schedule the execution of Task.
+* TaskScheduler: Task Scheduler.
+Used to schedule the execution of a Task.

 ## Principle